esx-framework/esx-documentation/docs/es_extended/client/functions/game/getpedmugshot.md

 local mugshot, mugshotStr = ESX.Game.GetPedMugshot(ped)
 ```

-This function generates a Mugshot of the ped usable in various applications.
+This function generates a mugshot of the ped usable in various applications.

 ## Argument